Metroid II: Return of Samus

 I realized there’s one benefit of lacking a map; being a completionist, I tend to go to the corner of every room to reveal all the tiles on the map screen.
 Since there’s no map, I don’t need to do that.

 As I explore the shafts with the finicky Space Jump, I encounter some one-way gates.
 I had forgotten that there were some in the game.
 So they could have made the shafts accessible only from the other side of the Chozo structure.
 They just didn’t.

 I finish the section and start the earthquake just as I take the one-way exit that leads me all the way back to the entrance of the section.
 Of course I never did it that way when I was a kid.
 I had to go back and forth between sections to replenish my life and missiles because it was too hard for me.
 I expect the Zeta Metroids I’ll fight soon to give the adult me a more substantial challenge.
 What comes next are a couple of very small sections.
 I head to my first fight with a Zeta Metroid, and go thorough two rooms full of easy enemies who give large energy pellets.
 They really want you to be at full life to fight that Zeta.
 I reach the room and realize I made a mistake.
 There’s no Zeta like I thought.
 It’s just another Gamma.
 Man, when am I going to fight one?
 They really stick to the easier fights for way too long.
-I finish both small sections and head to the tower, the last Chozo structure of the game, and where I will finally exterminate my first Zeta Metroid.
+I finish both small sections and head to the tower, the last Chozo structure of the game.
 I beat the Beta at the entrance of Section 6 and head for the nearest save pillar.

 Day 7: I’m Nearly Done With My Genocide